SamuSarmiento/SamuSarmiento/README.md

 ![GitHub Followers](https://img.shields.io/github/stars/samusarmiento?style=social)

 ## 🔭 Current Work
 - I am currently part of the thirdweb ambassador team.
 I'm building the Spanish speaking community.
-I also create content around thirdweb on Twitter and Youtube.
-- I am exploring the possibilities of AI technology and how it can be used to create new and innovative solutions.
+- I create content, demos and templates around thirdweb on Twitter and Youtube.
-- Creating a free course about Langchain in Spanish.
+- I explore the possibilities of AI technology and how it can be used to create new and innovative solutions.

 ## 🌱 I'm interested in
 - Creating content to help others learn and understand Web 3.0 and AI
 - Exploring the potential of AI technology
-- Creating LLMs Apps
+- Creating Web 3 LLMs Apps

 ## 📫 How to reach me
 - [LinkedIn](https://www.linkedin.com/in/samu-sarmiento/)